Music of Romania: Wallachia

 Wallachia, consisting of Muntenia and Oltenia, is home to the taraf bands, which are perhaps the best-known expression of Romanian folk culture.
 Dances associated with tarafs include brâu, geamparale, sârbă and hora.
 The fiddle leads the music, with the cimbalom and double bass accompanying it.
 The cobza, once widespread in the region, has been largely replaced by the cimbalom.
 Lyrics are often about heroes like the haidouks.
 Taraf de Haïdouks is an especially famous taraf and have achieved international attention since their 1988 debut with the label Ocora.
 The Haidouks first attained visibility as lăutari, traditional entertainers at weddings and other celebratory occasions.

 Oltenia

 Oltenia's folk music and dance are similar to those in Muntenia.
 Violins and pipes are used, as are țambal and guitar, replacing the cobza as the rhythmic backing for tarafs.
 The cimpoi (bagpipe) is also popular in this region.

 Muntenia

 Muntenia has a diverse set of instrumentation.
 The flute (fluier in Romanian) and violin are the traditional melodic element, but now clarinets and accordions are more often used.
-Accordionists include the renowned performers Vasile Pandelescu and Ilie Udilă.
+Accordionists include the performers Vasile Pandelescu and Ilie Udilă.